Self-guided Walking Tour of Verona (with maps!)

 This website uses affiliate links which earn a small commission at no additional cost to you.

-The city of Verona has been immortalized by William Shakespeare in his famous “Romeo and Juliet”.
-There is also another, lesser-known play by Shakespeare set in Verona, called “The Two Gentlemen of Verona”.
+Apart from “Romeo and Juliet” there is also another, lesser-known play by Shakespeare set in Verona, called “The Two Gentlemen of Verona”.
 Whilst there’s no evidence that the bard had ever set foot in Italy, let alone in this town, Verona’s presence in his work has inspired massive tourism here ever since – primarily to the 13th-century Juliet House with a tiny balcony upon which she supposedly once stood.

+By Car: Verona is easily accessible via the A4 and A22 motorways.
 If arriving by car – avoid the historic centre or you may well be fined.
 Try parking at Parcheggio Porta Palio – free parking and only 10-15 minutes to the main centre.
 If they are full there are more car parks if you head towards Porta Nuova (continue on outside the city walls.)
-The San Bernardino Bastion, Porta Palio and Porta Nuova and all port of the early 16th century city defences.
+Central parking is available at Parking Cittadella or Parking Arena.

 Should you get the Verona Card?